Past predictions of TEOTWAWKI (The end of the world as we know it) during 2015 or 2016:

 2016-SEP-30/OCT-01: Since the moon goes through all of its phases every 29.5 days, and eleven months each year have either 30 or 31 days, it is possible to have two new moons in the same calendar month.
 The second of these new moons is called a "black moon."
 It occurs only about once every 32 months.
 One happened on OCT-01 at 0011 Universal Time which was 8:11 PM EDT on SEP-30 in Eastern North America.
 A day or so later, when a very slim crescent is visible to the naked eye there were two religious celebrations: the Jewish New Year, Rosh Hashanah, for year 5777 AM (Anno Mundi) and the Muslim New Year for year 1438 AH (After Hijrah).

-As usual, whenever a rare celestial event approaches, some conservative Christians predicted the TEOTWAWKI (The End Of The World As We Know It).
+As usual, whenever a very rare celestial event approaches, some conservative Christians predicted the TEOTWAWKI (The End Of The World As We Know It).

 Sean Martin, writing for the Daily and Sunday Express in the UK said:

 "TONIGHT'S Black Moon could bring with it worldwide destruction and the second coming of Jesus Christ, Christians and conspiracy theorists have claimed. ...
 One wrote on Facebook:

 'Those signs are letting us know that Jesus is soon coming.
 We are approaching the end of our world and the end of life on Earth for all human being.
 Every day, we have to come closer to our saviour Jesus Christ.
 For none can escape for what is coming for the Earth.'

 'The Lord will make the moon turn red as blood … and turn black.
 Sounds familiar'?"